Middle School Music Grant

-- The quantity of Grants for the 2021-22 school year is limited to the first 150 qualified Grant Request forms received and approved by the Foundation.
-Grant Requests are accepted by the Foundation between September 1st and January 31st of each school year.
+- The quota of Grants for the 2022-23 school year will be awarded to the first 250 qualified Grant Request Forms received and approved by the Foundation.

-- The Music Grant Request Form, provided on this website, must be completed and submitted by a middle school music teacher (“Grantee”) who, in doing so, accepts the responsibility to abide by these Guidelines and conditions of the Music Grant.
+- The Music Grant Request Form, provided on this website, is to be completed and submitted by a middle school music teacher only who, in doing so, accepts the obligation to abide by the Guidelines and Conditions of this Music Grant.

 - The Foundation will notify the Grantee via email if/when their Music Grant Request has been approved.
 Within 21 days thereafter a check will be made payable to the Grantee’s school in trust for the Grantee and mailed to the attention of the Grantee at the school address provided on the Grant Request form.

 - Within the Grant Request Form the Grantee proposes how they will use the Grant funds for musical education only.
 The proposed use of the funds is subject to the Foundation’s approval.